London Visit - The London Eye, March 2002 - page 1

 |

-Here's a shot looking up at the London Eye capsules (or pods) on the
+A last shot of the London Eye then, showing the capsules (or pods) on

-way down.
-Our fantastic flight was almost over now, it was an
+our way down.
+Our fantastic flight was almost over now, and an

 exhilarating experience and definitely worth the money (and